AscensionGameDev/Intersect-Documentation/docs/pt-BR/deploy/autoupdater.md

 File storage and bandwidth costs!
 We do not have the capacity or funding to host your game data and updates for you.
 You will need to purchase a web hosting plan of your choice in order to distribute your game updates to your players.

-Static site hosts like Amazon S3 and Github pages will work well, but a webhost with the ability to run php is preferred for [faster updates and other benefits](#advancedconfiguration) that you might want to learn about later on.
+Static site hosts like Amazon S3 and GitHub pages will work well, but a webhost with the ability to run php is preferred for [faster updates and other benefits](#advancedconfiguration) that you might want to learn about later on.

 ## Creating